Beshoooo/Examination-System/README.md

-# Examination-Sytyem
+# Examination-System

 ## Content

 * Project with angular
-* Fake npm live server with json file
+* Fake npm live server with JSON file

-### Built with
+## Built with

 * Angular 2

-### Features
+## Features

 - Admin can put Exams and assign questions.
-- Student can register, login with account, take his exam and know his score after finish exam.
+- Students can register, login with accounts, take their exam, and know their score after finishing the exam.
-- Exam coded under pagination in angular and score computed after student submit his answers.
+- Exam coded under pagination in angular and score computed after the student submits answers.

-### Admin account
+## Admin account

-- The admin username is : admin
+- The admin username is: admin
-- The password is : admin123
+- The password is: admin123

 ## Author